miniwms/Mini-WMS/privacy_policy_InventoryAndOrders.md

 ## 1. Data Collection

-The app may collect the following information through secure user authorization:
+The app may collect the following information:

-- Item numbers and quantities
+- Item numbers and quantities, stored locally on your device
+- Customer and vendor contact details (name, address, email, phone number) that you choose to enter into the app, stored locally on your device
+- Purchase history, processed through Google Play Billing when you subscribe to premium features
+- App interaction data (such as screens viewed), collected via Firebase Analytics
+- Crash logs and diagnostic data, collected via Firebase Crashlytics, to help us identify and fix technical issues
+- Device identifiers, collected via Firebase Analytics for the purposes described below

 ---

 ## 2. Purpose of Data Usage

 The collected data is used strictly for the following purposes:

 - Organizing your product and inventory information
+- Managing your customer and vendor contact records within the app
+- Processing and managing your subscription purchases
+- Understanding app usage and improving app performance and stability
+- Diagnosing and fixing crashes and technical errors

 ---

 ## 3. Data Storage

-All data is stored **only on your device**.
-The app does **not transmit or store** any data on external servers owned by the developer or any third parties.
+Your inventory data (item numbers and quantities) and any customer or vendor contact details you enter are stored **only on your device** and are never transmitted to us or any third party.

+Purchase and subscription data is processed and stored by Google Play Billing in accordance with [Google's Privacy Policy](https://policies.google.com/privacy).

+Analytics and crash/diagnostic data is collected and processed by Firebase (a Google service), also governed by [Google's Privacy Policy](https://policies.google.com/privacy).

 ---

 ## 4. Data Sharing

-Your data is **never shared** with any third-party service, advertiser, analytics platform, or external system.
+Your inventory data and customer/vendor contact details are **never shared** with any third party.

+Purchase history, app interaction data, device identifiers, and crash/diagnostic data are shared with **Google**, as the provider of Google Play Billing and Firebase services, solely to enable subscription processing, analytics, and crash reporting.

+We do not sell your data or share it with advertisers.

 ---